shariq1989/cookbook/content/recipe/ground_beef_taco.md

 Well, we certainly hope you enjoy this easy ground beef taco meal as much as we do.

-#### What main ingredients do I need for this meal?
+#### What ingredients do I need for this meal?

+* Corn Tortillas

+* Avocado Oil

+* Onion

 * Ground Beef: I use lean ground beef.

-* Onion
+If you choose to use beef with a higher fat content, just be sure to drain the excess oil after the meat is fully browned.

 * Garlic

 * Cilantro

+* Garlic Powder

+* Salt

-* Taco Seasoning: I know I could have made taco seasoning from scratch to make my mom's dish more original and unique, but I decided to reach for Ortegas taco seasoning, garlic powder, and salt like she did because there is something special about a meal from childhood, even if it is simple.
+* Taco Seasoning: I know I could have made taco seasoning from scratch to make my mom's dish more original and unique, but I decided to reach for [Ortegas Taco Seasoning](https://amzn.to/3q8Va3F), garlic powder, and salt like she always did because there is something special about a meal from childhood, even if it's simple.

 #### What equipment do I need to make this recipe?